 Should I Install a Sump Pump Myself?

-Potentially, if you’re experienced in that type of work, but you can save yourself a lot of time and energy by hiring an expert.
-Installing a sump pump in your crawlspace can be gross, messy, and difficult, so let us handle it.
+Not unless you’re experienced in that type of work.
+You can save yourself a lot of time and energy by hiring an expert.
+Installing a sump pump in your crawlspace can be gross, difficult, and dangerous, so let us handle it.

 If you do decide to install it yourself, follow instructions, and be careful.
-Sump Pumps involve both water and electricity, and you don’t want to accidentally electrocute yourself.
+Sump pumps involve both water and electricity, and you don’t want to accidentally electrocute yourself.
+Follow safety protocols and wear protective gear.

 How Long Does a Sump Pump Last?